AdaCore/gnatstudio/docs/users_guide/debugging.rst

 display the corresponding ASCII value at the same time.

-The :kbd:`up` and :kbd:`down` arrows as well as the :kbd:`Page up` and :kbd:`Page down` keys in the memory text area allows you to walk through the memory in order of ascending or descending addresses respectively.
+The :kbd:`up` and :kbd:`down` arrows as well as the :kbd:`Page up` and :kbd:`Page down` keys in the memory text area allow you to walk through the memory in order of ascending or descending addresses respectively.

-Finally, modify a memory area by clicking on the location you want to modify, and by entering the new values.
-Modified values will appear in a different color (red by default) and will only be written account (i.e written to the target) when you click on the :guilabel:`Submit changes` button.
-Clicking on the :guilabel:`Undo changes` or going up or down in the memory will undo your editing.
+Finally, modify a memory area by clicking on the location you want to modify and entering the new values.
+Modified values appear in a different color (red by default) and are only be written to the target when you click on the :guilabel:`Submit changes` button.
+Clicking on the :guilabel:`Undo changes` or going up or down in the memory also undoes your editing.

-Clicking on :guilabel:`Close` will close the memory window, canceling your last pending changes, if any.
+Clicking on :guilabel:`Close` closes the memory window, canceling your last pending changes, if any.

 .. _Using_the_Source_Editor_when_Debugging: